ceejbot/tomato/README.md

 primitive values: strings are unquoted, for instance.
 If you want to use more complex data types, consider one of the other output formats.

-To read from stdin instead of a file, pass '-' as the filename.
+To read from stdin instead of a file, omit the file from the arguments.
 Operating on stdin changes the behavior of set and rm somewhat, under the assumption that you are using this tool in a shell script.
 If you read from stdin, normal output (the old value) is suppressed.
 Instead the modified file is written to stdout in json if you requested json, toml otherwise.
 The 'bash' format option is ignored.